RMatheusC/TrenamentoJS-TS/README.md

-# Repository abou TypeScript Training
+# Repository about JavaScript and TypeScript Training
- Create to save my TS codes.
+ Create to save my JS/TS codes.